-If you charge a flat rate for a project, you still need to track time so you can see how accurate your estimates are and whether the project is profitable.
+If you charge an hourly rate for a project, you still need to track time so you can see how accurate your estimates are and whether the project is profitable.
 By knowing the real length of the project, you’ll know if you’re charging enough or if you’re losing money.

 For example, you might tell a client you need 50 hours for a project, 20 for design and 30 for coding.
 So you arrange a fixed price, thinking you’ll finish it in under 50 hours.
 But how much time will you really need?
 The bigger the project, the greater the error will be.

 But if you track time, you’ll know exactly how much time each activity takes and whether you made money on a project.
 Let’s say you finish the project in 70 hours, which is 20 hours more than estimated.
 You can negotiate with the client for a higher price or less work.
 But even if you charge as if you had worked 50 hours, at least you’ll estimate better in the future and won’t lose money.

 Let’s say you start a new fixed-fee project.
 Here’s an example of what your Clockify workflow could look like.

 Before the project starts